Guidelines

 Prize Fund £650 and awards as shown below

-Tell us all about your chosen discovery in 15 minutes or less – and you could be in with the chance of winning a share of £650 prizemoney!
+Pitch us your documentary idea in 15 minutes or less – and you could be in with the chance of winning a share of £650 prizemoney!
 Before you get started, please read the guidelines and our FAQs below:

 The Big Question